saket-1/OS---Lab-Assignment/README.md

 Q.(9) Implement Bankers Algorithm for deadlock avoidance in c.
 Pass all the test cases.

 ## Assignment-10
+Q.(10.a) Write a program for FCFS CPU Scheduling in c.

+Q.(10.b) Write a program for SJF CPU Scheduling in c.

+Q.(10.c) Write a program for Priority CPU Scheduling in c.

-Q.(10) Write a program for FCFS,SJF,Priority and Round robin CPU Scheduling in c.
+Q.(10.a) Write a program for Round robin CPU Scheduling in c.

 ## Assignment-11
-Q.(11.a) Write a program to implement the FCFS scheduling.
+Q.(11.a) Write a program to implement the FCFS disk scheduling.

-Q.(11.b) Write a program to implement the SSTF SCAN Scheduling.
+Q.(11.b) Write a program to implement the SSTF SCAN disk Scheduling.

-Q.(11.a) Write a program to implement the C-SCAN Scheduling.
+Q.(11.a) Write a program to implement the C-SCAN disk Scheduling.